-1. Local applicants: the 4-hour clinical site visit appointment information will be given to the applicant during the required "follow-up visit".
-Distance applicants: you will be directed to contact your proposed clinical site, once the clinical site has submitted the Clinical Affiliate Information portfolio documentation to set up your 16 hours of clinical visitation.
+1. Local applicants: the Job Shadow visit appointment information will be given to the applicant during the required "follow-up visit".
+Distance applicants: you will be directed to contact your proposed clinical site, once the clinical site has submitted the Clinical Affiliate Information portfolio documentation to set up your clinical visitation.